dakolyay/port/content/blog-posts/sunflower-sutra.md

 After triggering the safety boundaries warning the 40% of respondents have left the safety area even if almost all of them (90%) have been warned about violating safety boundaries.
 The most common reason was the incompatibility of physical movements, hand motor skills and maintaining the body balance between virtuality and reality.

+During the breaking out, the most common application type was Gaming(90%) and in the list of applications, the dominant part is adventure shooter videogames (Half-Life: Alyx, Minecraft, Jurassic world, Zombie shooter, Gorn, Saber Fight VR, The Elder Scrolls V: Skyrim VR, Star Trek: Bridge Crew, Superhot VR, Vader Immortal: Episode I et cetera).
+All these games involve continuous movement and are action-heavy.
+During the use of these applications, users have to strike a balance between two realities.

+Participants who have not broken out from safety boundaries mostly triggered it with **"Breaking out of the boundary with the controller (or hand)"** and **"Approximating the boundary but not breaking out"**. Сuriously enough in most cases, they do stop their actions during VR if participants are too close to boundaries or made it show up because of the controller.

+_Feedback_

+To understand what is the first thing that comes to people’s minds according to safety mechanisms, we asked them to list three positives and negatives.
+Then we coded them into a word cloud.
+The most frequent positive association will be **safe** and the most frequent negative will be **annoying**.
+This actively demonstrates that the safety mechanism does its work correctly and users do not complain about technical shortcomings, but about the format of the implementation of these techniques.

 1. rectangles -> room
 2. Likert scale +-
 3. presentation